How to cope with Asthma

 Leave a sticky note reminder somewhere you will see it, such as on the mirror or next to your keys

-Put your preventive inhaler somewhere easy to spot, such as on a bedside table or with other medications you take.
+Keep your preventive inhaler in a location that is easy to access, such as on a bedside table or near other medications you take.

-Make it part of your daily routine by taking it at a set time each day, like just after brushing your teeth.
+Make it part of your daily routine by taking it at a set time each day, such as immediately after brushing your teeth.

 Know your surroundings.
 Allergens such as pollen, mould and animal dander are everywhere, so being aware of these asthma triggers can be critical to help prevent an asthma attack, both at home and in the workplace.

-Remember to keep a blue inhaler on hand just in case.
-Always make sure to keep an inhaler in a pocket or handbag whenever leaving the house.
+Remember to keep a blue inhaler on hand, just in case.
+Always keep an inhaler in a pocket or handbag when leaving the house.

 Another quick and easy step is to inform those around you about your asthma.
-Let them know about your symptoms and where you keep your blue reliever inhaler, making sure they know which inhaler you need.
+Let them know about your symptoms and where you keep your blue reliever inhaler, ensuring they are aware of which inhaler you need.
 This is particularly valuable in the workplace.
 Although asthmatics aren’t obliged to inform their employers about their condition, it is highly recommended that all first-aid personnel are informed and trained to be able to help those who suffer an asthma attack.

 The vast majority of jobs can be done by a person with asthma with no particular difficulties, though always be aware of possible asthmatic triggers.
-If these triggers are present, it is possible to have them removed by informing an employer or a member of Human Resources.
+If these triggers are present, they can be removed by informing an employer or a member of Human Resources.

-These restrictions should not prevent asthma sufferers from looking after their physical health though.
-In fact, regular exercise can be an excellent for asthma sufferers.
-A good diet and a balanced exercise regime can help strengthen the body, improving the lungs and increasing stamina, to reduce most asthma symptoms.
+These restrictions should not prevent asthma sufferers from taking care of their physical health, though.
+In fact, regular exercise can be excellent for asthma sufferers.
+A good diet and a balanced exercise regimen can help strengthen the body, improve lung function, and increase stamina, thereby reducing most asthma symptoms.

-In addition, this exercise can strengthen the immune system, which will help fight off asthma-triggering colds.
-Government guidelines recommend 150 minutes of exercise a week for adults.
-This can be a mixture of strenuous and moderate exercise, though a well-rounded exercise regime is most effective.
+Additionally, this exercise can help strengthen the immune system, which in turn will aid in fighting off asthma-triggering colds.
+Government guidelines recommend 150 minutes of physical activity per week for adults.
+This can be a combination of strenuous and moderate exercise, although a well-rounded exercise regimen is most effective.
 Most importantly, minimise the amount of time spent stationary behind a desk.

 Finally, make sure you are registered with your nearest doctor and that they are fully aware of your condition.
 This is a simple process but can make all the difference when it comes to treatment after an attack.